 The effective treatment zone size is important to give the best quality vision after a LASIK treatment.
 Many lasers under correct as they move out to the edge of the treatment.
 Even though the laser may claim to have a large treatment zone, the observed area of treatment can be very small.
 This is not true of the Planoscan software and the Zyoptix software of the Technolas laser.
 By having a larger effective zone of correction and blending the two curves together with full power to the optical edge of your pupil, the possibility of halos and glare are greatly diminished and in some people the night vision may actually improve.
 The Zyoptix software can greatly help patients that have already had LASIK and currently have night vision disturbances.
 We can likely eliminate or reduce the effect by providing a re-treatment that may only treat out at the rim of the pupil.

-Call Today for Your LASIK Consultation
+Call Our LASIK Surgeon Today for a Consultation

-When you need a LASIK or cataract surgeon in the Chicago area, please contact Foulkes Vision in Lombard, Illinois online or by telephone to schedule your free consultation with our doctor: (888) 207-1404.
+When you need a LASIK surgeon in the Chicago area, please contact Foulkes Vision in Lombard, Illinois online or by telephone to schedule your free consultation with our doctor: (888) 207-1404.
 You can also take the self vision test here to find out if LASIK eye surgery is right for you.